What is child maintenance?

 take court action

-Note that there are a range of enforcement charges which need to be paid if the CMS has to take action to recover payments.
+Note that there are a range of enforcement charges that need to be paid if the CMS has to take action to recover payments.

 In the case of parentage disagreements - if one named parent denies that they are the parent of the child in question - the CMS can ask both named parents to take a DNA test or can ask a court to make a decision.
 During a dispute, if the named parent has assumed parentage (eg they are named on the birth certificate), they will still need to pay child maintenance but the CMS may refund amounts paid if non-parentage is proved.

-For more information on child maintenance payments, read the government's guidance or Ask a lawyer for individual advice.
+For more information on child maintenance payments, read the Government's guidance or Ask a lawyer for individual advice.
+If you are located in Scotland and require information about child maintenance, read Child maintenance in Scotland.